ph1p/ikea-led-obegraensad/README.md

 [255, 255, 255, 0, 128, 255, 255, 0, ...]
 ```

-### Use http endpoint in Homeassistant
+### Use HTTP API in Homeassistant

-Example configuration for an automation setting the brightness to low when the sun sets.
+Example configuration for an automation to sett / dim the brightness to low when the sun sets.

-- Add the following to your `configuration.yaml`:
+- Add the following code to your `configuration.yaml`:
   ```yaml
   rest_command:
     obegraensad_brightness_high: